xpander-ai/xpander-sdk/API.md

 - *Type:* any

-The parameters for the tool.
+Parameters required by the tool.

 ---